treasure-data/treasure-boxes/scenarios/invalid_v_column/README.md

 # Workflow: Scenario (invalid v column)

 ## What is the purpose of this scenario?
-We cannot invalid including v column when we execute `SELECT *` in Hive query by any option of workflow operators.
-However, there is requirement to invalid it in workflow in the case that we recreate the table.
-This example show how to do it by using `http>:` operator to call Treasure Data API.
+The current workflow operators do not provide a means to to prevent including v clumn when we executing SELECT * in a Hive query.
+Preventing the inclusion of the v column is a required in certain cases, for example when recreating a table.
+This example show how to do it by using http>: operator to call Treasure Data API.

 # How to Run
-Firstly, you can upload the project.
+First, upload the project.

     # Upload
     $ td wf push invalid_v_column

-Secondaly, please register api key as secrets.
+Second, register the api key as a workflow secret.

     # Set secrets
     $ td wf secrets --project invalid_v_column --set td.apikey